skamsie/hs-weather/README.md

 :warning: **DEPRECATED**

 _Important EOL Notice: As of Thursday, Jan.
 3, 2019, the weather.yahooapis.com and query.yahooapis.com for Yahoo Weather API will be retired.
-To continue using our free Yahoo Weather APIs, use https://weather-ydn-yql.media.yahoo.com/forecastrss.
-Follow below instructions to get credentials and onboard to this free Yahoo Weather API service._
+To continue using our free Yahoo Weather APIs, use https://weather-ydn-yql.media.yahoo.com/forecastrss._

 ### Setup